algolia/instantsearch/packages/algoliasearch-helper/README.md

  - Search parameters management
  - Facets exclusions
  - Pagination
- - Disjunctive facetting (search on two or more values for a single facet)
+ - Disjunctive faceting (search on two or more values of the same facet)

 ## Example